• Home

 (Photo credit: Dominic Trapani)

-From 2002-2003, Ms. Dimino created and portrayed Victorian actress and suffragette Edith Kingdon Gould at Georgian Court University.
-This was Ms. Dimino’s first taste of combining Theatre & History, which sparked an interest in her to give voice to historic figures that could teach and inspire our world today.
+From 2002-2003, Ms. Dimino was the first actress to portray Victorian actress and suffragette Edith Kingdon Gould at Georgian Court University.
+This was Ms. Dimino’s first taste of combining theatre & history, which sparked an interest in her to give voice to historic figures that could teach and inspire our world today.

 In 2006, Donna directed Island Anthologies: A Living Tour of an Abandoned Cemetery, a full length play which she co-wrote with Joseph Smith that received a COAHSI JuneFest Exhibiting Arts Award.

-In 2010 Donna directed and script edited Joseph Smith in Staten Island’s History Now: William T. Davis, which received a 2010 DCA Premier Grant from COAHSI and since then has continued to direct and script edit Joseph in his Living History performances of An Evening with Charles Rohlfs, Philip Freneau: A Poet’s View, Seeing Staten Island’s Lights Through A New Lens: Augustin Fresnel, which Mr. Smith was the recipient of a 2016 DCA Art Fund Grant and most recently, Frederick Law Olmsted on Staten Island: His Journey Begins, a collaboration with Friends of Olmsted-Beil House, which received a 2021 DCA Premier Grant, and A Ramble with Frederick Law Olmsted, performed in collaboration with the Friends of Anderson Park in 2022.
+In 2010 Donna directed and script edited Joseph Smith in Staten Island’s History Now: William T. Davis, which received a 2010 DCA Premier Grant from COAHSI and since then has continued to direct and script edit Joseph in his Living History performances of An Evening with Charles Rohlfs, Philip Freneau: Poet of the American Revolution View, Augustin Fresnel: Through A New Lens, which Mr. Smith was the recipient of a 2016 DCA Art Fund Grant and most recently, Frederick Law Olmsted on Staten Island: His Journey Begins, a collaboration with Friends of Olmsted-Beil House, which received a 2021 DCA Premier Grant, and A Ramble with Frederick Law Olmsted, performed in collaboration with the Friends of Anderson Park in 2022.

-She will direct the sequel, Frederick Law Olmsted on Staten Island: His Journey Continues, in 2022.
+She directed the sequel, Frederick Law Olmsted on Staten Island: His Journey Continues, in 2022.

 Contact